Machias Seal Island: History

+Native Wabanaki tribes fished the surrounding water and traveled to all the lands of Maine using seaworthy birchbark canoes prior to the arrival of Western powers.

 Britain established possession of Machias Seal Island and, under pressure from shipping interests at Saint John, constructed a lighthouse in 1832 at the cost of £746.
 The initial contract had hoped to erect two lights, on the ENE and NNW sides of the island.

-The brig Charlotte was laden with cargo and last seen April 30 1829 just above Western Ledge, and the following morning the schooner Liberty found its longboat and floating wreckage six kilometers north of Machias Seal Island, while Dyer Wilcos found a dog from the ship and wreckage at Hay Point on the southern tip of Grand Manan, but no other hint as to the Charlotte's final resting place was ever determined.
+The brig Charlotte was laden with cargo and last seen on April 30, 1829 just above Western Ledge.
+The following morning, the schooner Liberty found its longboat and floating wreckage six kilometres north of Machias Seal Island, while Dyer Wilcos found a dog from the ship and wreckage at Hay Point on the southern tip of Grand Manan.
+No other hint as to the Charlotte's final resting place was ever determined.

 As of 1842, Thomas Wyer was one of three commissioners of the lighthouses on Machias Seal Island, Campobello and at Saint Andrews.
-British-Canadian Lighthouse keepers, James Connolly and his sons, were the sole residents of the island for 37 years, before retiring to Saint Andrews.
+British-Canadian Lighthouse keepers James Connolly and his sons were the sole residents of the island for 37 years, before retiring to Saint Andrews.

-From 1855-1875, John C. Conley was lightkeeper of Machias Seal Island, inheriting the position after assisting his father for ten years.
+From 1855 to 1875, John C. Conley was lightkeeper of Machias Seal Island, inheriting the position after assisting his father for ten years.
 In 1875 the fog whistle was replaced with a steam engine model, which required an engineer to operate so Conley was removed - although two years later he was appointed keeper of the Sand Reef, and later Drews Head, light stations.

-On January 9, 1869, a Sackville brigantine loaded with lumber and hay struck Gull Rock, an islet a quarter-mile from Machias Seal Island; the 9-man crew was saved by the Connollys and billeted at the lighthouse for four days before being taken back to the mainland.
+On January 9, 1869, a Sackville brigantine loaded with lumber and hay struck Gull Rock, an islet a quarter-mile from Machias Seal Island.
+The 9-man crew was saved by the Connollys and billeted at the lighthouse for four days before being taken back to the mainland.
 Six similar shipwrecks occurred during their tenure.

-On April 22 1896, the wife of Charles F. Seeley gave birth to a daughter on the island and another on January 5 1899.
+On April 22, 1896, the wife of Charles F. Seeley gave birth to a daughter on the island and another on January 5 1899.

-In 1916, the lighthouse was completely rebuilt from concrete with a new lighting apparatus and fog alarm at a cost of $33,000.
+In 1916, the lighthouse was completely rebuilt from concrete, with a new lighting apparatus and fog alarm, at a cost of $33,000.

 Dispute

+The dispute begins in August 1971, when the U.S. State Department officially protests Canada’s recent extension of high seas jurisdiction around Machias Seal Island.
+The U.S. government never complained Canada's administration of the island before that date.

+The U.S. base their claim of the island from an acquisition by the early treaties with Great Britain.
+Canada bases his ownership primarily from continuous occupation, but also from a different interpretation of the treaties.